The origins of farming in East Asia

-Before 8000 BC, East Asia, like most of the rest of the world, was home to hunter-gatherer peoples.
+Before 8000 BCE, East Asia, like most of the rest of the world, was home to hunter-gatherer peoples.
 Throughout most of this vast region, small, mobile bands of hunter-gatherers roamed the land.

 Wet-rice farming in the Yangtze valley